KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 Codex offers the following description of the techniques used in the current record (#45).
 Note that it is not entirely known which of these techniques is most beneficial.
-Several techniques that were believed beneficial in the past have now been abandoned.
+Several techniques that were considered beneficial in the past have now been abandoned.

 Record #45 is: **#44’s clean SOAP-Muon stack, plus a final Tail-EMA readout at step 2720**.